What is a lead form?

 So which is better, long or short forms?

 Well, this wholly depends on your target audience, where they are in the sales funnel and the intent of your lead gen form.

 More people are likely to complete the form if there are fewer fields.
-So, if you’re collecting subscribers for your email list, then a short and snappy form is best (as you’re playing a number game).
+So, if you’re collecting subscribers for your email list, then a short and snappy form is best (as you’re playing a numbers game).
 And, you can easily leverage additional information from subscribers with a promotion further down your email series.

 A longer form might be more suited to free trial sign-up forms.
 Leads who’re interested in a trial are further down the sale funnel, so are more likely to fill out more fields to test your product.

-The other benefits of collecting this much information for this example is that you also collect marketing data about what type of leads are interested in your product and how much they’re using it.
+The other benefits of collecting this much information for this example is that you also gather marketing data about what type of leads are interested in your product and how much they’re using it.
 Allowing you to employ a data-driven strategy and easily inform changes in the future.